saltyrtc/saltyrtc-meta/Protocol.md

 ## Architecture

-In figure \ref{saltyrtc-architecture}, we have illustrated the architecture of SaltyRTC.
+In the figure below, we have illustrated the architecture of SaltyRTC.
 Before SaltyRTC will be explained in detail, we will provide a basic overview of each section from top to bottom:

 ![SaltyRTC Architecture](images/saltyrtc-architecture.svg.png)

-We have used the *Web API* to develop the browser version of SaltyRTC and the native Android library (which is not visible in figure \ref{webrtc-arch} but basically wraps the C++ API) to build the Android version of SaltyRTC.
+We have used the *Web API* to develop the browser version of SaltyRTC and the native Android library (which is not visible in the figure above but basically wraps the C++ API) to build the Android version of SaltyRTC.
 While the APIs are not that far apart from each other, the languages, **Java** and **JavaScript**, are not alike, so two more or less similar library versions had to be developed.

 SaltyRTC is divided into three major sections: The **Signalling Channel**, the **Peer Connection** and the **Data Channel**.
 All three sections require packet **validation** and a **cryptography** interface to encrypt and decrypt messages.
 Additionally, we are able to separate SaltyRTC **session**s from each other and provide high-level **event**s and **state**s.
 The events and states of the three major sections have been unified to simplify the usage of SaltyRTC.
 However, developers are still able to access the low-level events and states of the signalling channel, the peer connection and the data channel.

 The **Signalling Channel** uses WebSocket and a custom binary signalling protocol to authenticate the other peer.
 After the communication partner has been authenticated, the **Peer Connection** section provides the required metadata to setup a peer-to-peer connection.
-As soon as the peer-to-peer connection has been established, the **Data Channel** can be used to exchange arbitrary data.
+As soon as the peer-to-peer connection has been established, **Data Channel**s can be used to exchange arbitrary data.

 ## Exchanging the Authentication Token and the Public Key

-When two peers want to connect to each other for the first time, the initiator must generate an authentication token.
+When two peers want to connect to each other for the first time, the initiator MUST generate an authentication token.
 This token needs to be transmitted to the other peer alongside the public permanent key of the initiator.
-In the section [Authentication of the Peers], the authentication token will be used by the responder.
+In the section **Authentication of the Peers**, the authentication token will be used by the responder.

 It is vital to understand that SaltyRTC does not declare how the authentication token and the public permanent key of the initiator need to be transmitted.
 However, we have minimised the amount of data to 64 bytes which can easily be encoded into a QR-Code.